NVIDIA/spark-rapids/tools/README.md

   -m, --match-event-logs  <arg>   Filter event logs whose filenames contain the
                                   input string
   -n, --num-output-rows  <arg>    Number of output rows.
 Default is 1000.
+      --num-threads  <arg>        Number of thread to use for parallel processing.
+The default is the number of cores on host divided by 4.
   -o, --output-directory  <arg>   Base output directory.
 Default is current
                                   directory for the default filesystem.
 The
                                   final output will go into a subdirectory called rapids_4_spark_qualification_output.
 It
                                   will overwrite any existing directory with the same name.
+  -t, --timeout  <arg>            Maximum time in seconds to wait for the event
+                                  logs to be processed.
+Default is 24 hours (86400 seconds) and must be greater than 3 seconds.
+If it times out, it will report what it was able to process up until the timeout.
   -h, --help                      Show help message

  trailing arguments: